nidebroux/lumbosacral_segmentation/README.md

 ## Contributors
 This project has been developed by Nikita de Broux during his Master Thesis.

 It is greatly inspired from an existing github repository.
-The contributors of it can be found here (https://github.com/sct-pipeline/deepseg-training/graphs/contributors)
+The contributors of it can be found [here](https://github.com/sct-pipeline/deepseg-training/graphs/contributors).